+7Russia

 Enter the country code +7 when dialing Russia from abroad.

-Add the local phone number without the leading zero.
+Add the local phone number (in most countries, drop the leading zero).

 Use TwinPhone to connect the call at low per-minute rates.